Which Language Is Richest In Words?

 Which language has the most words?
 Maybe it’s English.

-The Oxford Dictionary says it’s quite probable that English has more words than most comparable world languages.
+Rosetta Stone says it’s quite probable that English has more words than most comparable world languages.
 The reason is historical.

 English was originally a Germanic language, related to Dutch and German.
 English shares much of its grammar and basic vocabulary with those languages.